 - “Tell me about their favorite places, songs, things to wear or eat.”

-Check your email for the mock-up “I create a rough of the Dreamscape and email it to you.It will contain all the imagery we want to use but the cut out lines won’t be neat, the colors won’t be saturated and light and shadow won’t be in yet.
+Check your email for the mock-up “I create a rough of the dreamscape and email it to you.It will contain all the imagery we want to use but the cut out lines won’t be neat, the colors won’t be saturated and light and shadow won’t be in yet.
 This is the time to tell me which elements are working for you and which are not.”